Taking care of a pet can be daunting.

 Not everyone is aware of this, but chinchillas can get diarrhea.
 It most often occurs from being overfed treats, or fed treats that are not safe for chinchillas, usually because they contain too much sugar.

 Parasites within the water, or changing their pellets to a new type they are not used to are also both common causes.
 A few other things can also contribute to chinchilla diarrhea.
+Even the coronavirus is a possibility.
+Can chinchillas get covid-19?
+It’s rare, but possible.

 Whatever the cause, there are steps you need to take to ensure that your pet is taken care of when this runny situation does arise.